Christian Coalition of America: Political involvement

 Robertson served as the organization's president from its founding until June 1997, when President Reagan's Cabinet Secretary Donald P. Hodel was named president of the CCA, and former U.S. Representative Randy Tate (R-WA) was named executive director.
-Upon announcement of Hodel becoming president of the CCA, Robertson expressed a desire to serve the grassroots activists that made up the coalition: "I am here.
-Not only because I felt God's call on me but that I knew of God's call on you."
+Upon announcement of Hodel becoming president of the CCA, Robertson expressed a desire to serve the grassroots activists that made up the coalition.

 Grover Norquist, Washington insider, president of Americans for Tax Reform, and an old Reed ally, said of the appointments: "What you've got is Reagan and Gingrich.
 Hodel is a Reagan Republican and Tate is a Gingrich Republican."

 Late in 1997 the CCA was ranked by Fortune magazine as the 7th most powerful political organization in America.

 After a disagreement with Robertson, Hodel left in January 1999 and Tate soon followed.
 Robertson took over the presidency.
 Later in 2001 he turned it and the chairmanship over to Roberta Combs, the group's executive vice president and former state chairman of South Carolina, when he officially left the coalition.